viking-saver/windows-itpro-docs/windows/security/book/operating-system-security-system-security.md

 - [Windows kiosks and restricted user experiences](/windows/configuration/assigned-access)

-## Windows protected print
+## Windows protected print mode

-Windows protected print mode is exclusively built to provide a more modern and secure print system that maximizes compatibility and puts users first.
-It simplifies the printing experience by allowing PCs exclusively print using the Windows modern print stack.
+Windows protected print mode is built to provide a more modern and secure print system that maximizes compatibility and puts users first.
+It simplifies the printing experience by allowing devices to exclusively print using the Windows modern print stack.

-Enabling Windows protected print mode is highly recommended.

 The benefits of Windows protected print mode include: